 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you are rich!”
 “Maybe,” the farmer replied.

 The next day soldiers came and took away all the young men to fight in the war.
 The farmer’s son was left behind.
 “You are so lucky!” his neighbours cried.
 “Maybe,” the farmer replied.

-When we interpret a situation as being an ‘opportunity’ or a ‘disaster’ it shapes how we feel and how we respond.
-But the story of the Taoist Farmer shows we can never truly know how a situation is going to turn out.
+The story of the Taoist Farmer shows we can never know how a situation is going to turn out.

-The fact is, there are no intrinsic ‘opportunities’ or ‘threats’: there is only what has happened and how we choose to respond.
+The fact is there are no intrinsic ‘opportunities’ or ‘problems’: there is only what happens and how we choose to respond.